SublimeText/LaTeXTools/docs/available-viewers.md

 There is one feature unique to Evince.
 If the `bring_evince_forward` setting in the `viewer_settings` block is set to `true` and `keep_focus` remains set to `true`, Evince will first be brought to the foreground and then focus will be returned ST.

 Evince is the default viewer since Gnome appears to be the most widely-used Linux desktop.
-However, LaTeXTools offers support for both [Okular](#okular) and [Zathura](#zathura).
+However, LaTeXTools offers support for [Okular](#okular), [Zathura](#zathura) and [XReader](#xreader).
 Additional viewers can be suppored use the [Command Viewer](#command-viewer).

+## XReader

+XReader is the default viewer on Linux Mint.
+Like Evince, it should work out of the box, but some distributions do not install some of the needed files.
+In particular, you will need to ensure that your system Python install has the bindings for `dbus` and one or both of `python-gobject` or `python-gi` (the Python Gnome interface).

+Like Evince, if the `bring_forward` setting in the `viewer_settings` block is set to `true` and `keep_focus` remains set to `true`, XReader will first be brought to the foreground and then focus will be returned ST.

 ## Okular